Televisa: 2017 Puebla earthquake fake news controversy

 On 19 September 2017, an 7.1 magnitude earthquake hit Mexico City, collapsing 40 buildings.
 During the news coverage of the devastation, Televisa reported there was a 12-year-old girl named Frida Sofia trapped within the debris of the Enrique C. Rébsamen school.
 The Mexican Navy initially corroborated the story, but on September 21, officials claimed that they were "sure that the existence of the minor was not a reality."
-Televisa was heavily criticized for sharing fake news and making rescue teams waste time saving a non-existing girl, distracting them from saving real people trapped in the debris.
+Televisa was heavily criticized for sharing fake news and making rescue teams waste time saving a non-existent girl, distracting them from saving real people trapped in the debris.

 Later that day, rival network TV Azteca decided to air S3E13 of The Simpsons, "Radio Bart", whose plot consisted of Bart Simpson fooling the people on Springfield into thinking a little kid named Timmy O'Toole was trapped in a hole, mirroring the way Televisa fooled Mexico about Frida Sofia.
 Timmy O'Toole soon became the topic of internet memes.